 Research suggests that a mere 3% of leaders consistently challenge the status quo.
 You must be willing to challenge your own thinking, which includes what made you successful in the past.
 Leadership author John Maxwell put it perfectly when he wrote; “The greatest enemy of tomorrow’s success is sometimes today’s success.”
 For managers, this means having to put aside some of the thinking, beliefs, and habits that defined you in the past.
 You have to constantly challenge your style and what you do to ensure it is still relevant and impactful for a modern workforce.

 Next, consider those habits and ideas that will define future success.
 It is my hope that over the course of the Culture Hacker blog series, you have found a number of simple ideas to think about and implement.

 Prioritize Your Activities

-To help you navigate change, develop a plan based around your priorities.
+To help you navigate change, develop a plan based on your priorities.
 We have been conducting culture assessments the past couple of years and it is always the case that what the executive team thought was a priority, may not have been the most important thing for their staff in terms of enjoying their work every day.
-When it comes to employee experience, ask your people what is most important to them and use this to develop a plan to achieve your cultural objectives.
+When it comes to employee experience, ask your people what is most important to them, and use this to develop a plan to achieve your cultural objectives.
 As Antoine de Saint-Exupery, the author of The Little Prince wrote, “A goal without a plan is just a wish.”
 Ensure you detail what you want to achieve based on your team’s feedback.